-All three Prairie Provinces’ national parks contain some of their finest landscapes and have their own regulations but all also have worthwhile provincial parks, with thousands of acres of wilderness, lakes, rivers and forests, great hikes and hundreds of kilometres of canoe routes.
-Many tend to draw local campers in droves on summer weekends and each province has its own park regulations.
+While the National Parks of Manitoba, Saskatchewan and Alberta probably contain the finest landscapes, all these provinces also have worthwhile Provincial Parks, with thousands of acres of wilderness, lakes, rivers and forests, great hikes and hundreds of kilometres of canoe routes.
+Many draw local campers in droves on summer weekends and each province has its own park regulations.